-At the time, my intention would not to do growth actually, my intention was to enhance the customer service experience.
-I’m going to be going into a growth phase; however, I’m waiting until probably the early part of next year, but before I went into Floify I was averaging more than $100 million of production and I’ve done $2.5 billion.
+At the time, my intention was not to grow.
+My intention was to enhance the customer service experience.
+I will be going into a growth phase; however, I’m waiting until probably the early part of next year, but before I went into Floify I was averaging more than $100 million of production and I’ve done $2.5 billion.
 Of course, that’s only $2 billion American dollars, so hopefully it’s still acceptable [laughs].
 Nonetheless, I want to point out to you guys that I’ve gone up 65-percent or more in one year.
 I mean, you don’t require an advanced business degree from a fancy school to realize that’s pretty astounding, especially when everyone else was going down.

 Since transitioning to Floify and reducing direct contact with borrowers via phone and email, has their level of satisfaction with your services changed?
 If so, in what way?